lapislang/reference/statements_and_expressions/expressions/operator_expressions.md

 Operators are defined for built in types by the Lapis language.
 Many of the following operators can also be overloaded (WIP).

+Binary operators expressions are all written with infix notation

 ## Summary

  1. [Negation operators](#negation-operators)